My answers to the Madison Professional Police Officers’ Association Endorsement Questionnaire

-Whether we continue the Educational Resource Officer program or not, there will regularly be police in our schools.
-I believe that continuing under the recommendations of the Ad Hoc Committee which provide clarity on the roles of officers, training requirements, and increased oversight is the best way forward.
+Whether we continue the Educational/School Resource Officer program or not, there will regularly be police in our schools.
+I believe that continuing the program under the recommendations of the Ad Hoc Committee which provide clarity on the roles of officers, training requirements, and increased oversight is the best way forward.

 See here for the Ad Hoc Committee Report and recommendations –

 2. What are your thoughts on pay and benefits for MTI members over the course of your term in office?

 For all employee groups, I have supported continuing step increases and base wage increases at or above the Consumer Price Index.
 Because my spouse is an MMSD employee, I have recused myself from compensation matters for her bargaining unit (ESEA-MTI), and because MMSD Health Care Benefits are not differentiated among non-Administrative employees, I have recused myself on this also (although one time since I was elected, I did testify as a citizen against proposed changes in Health Insurance).

 3. How do you rate MMSD’s preparedness for preventing and responding to threats of active violence in our schools?

 I think the recent development of school safety plans has improved MMSD’s preparedness.
 However, I worry that we are investing too much time and money to prevent or prepare for extremely rare events, instead of investing in teaching and learning (including social-emotional and behavioral), and community strengthening.

 4. How can restorative justice best practices be expanded in the Madison community and schools?